How to Make the Perfect Roast Potatoes: Crisp on the Outside, Soft and Fluffy on the Inside

 - Cut the potatoes into even halves if using medium potatoes.

-- Place into a pan of cold water (just covering the potatoes) and bring to the boil.
+- Place into a pan of cold water (just covering the potatoes) and bring to a boil.

 - Simmer for 10 mins.